elissadlevy/leap-year-python-functions/README.md

 ### Boolean return data

-The first method we will define will tell us whether a given year is a leap year.
-This is a really useful method, because there are only two possible answers.
+The first function we will define will tell us whether a given year is a leap year.
+This is a really useful function, because there are only two possible answers.
 These two possible answers are called booleans which hold the value of either True or False.

 ```python
 def is_leap_year(year)